ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     - [ ] 20.2.
 Implement secure handling of sensitive information in configurations.
     - [ ] 20.3.
 Develop secure communication between the main application and the LLM microservice.
     - [ ] 20.4.
 Implement user authentication and authorization systems.
+    - [ ] 20.5.
+Implement input validation and sanitization throughout the system.
+    - [ ] 20.6.
+Develop secure practices for storing and accessing the vector database.

 - [ ] 21.
 Develop Plugin System for Extensibility
     - [ ] 21.1.
 Design and implement a plugin architecture.
     - [ ] 21.2.
 Create interfaces for custom workflow stages and tasks.
     - [ ] 21.3.
 Develop a system for managing and loading plugins.
     - [ ] 21.4.
 Create documentation and examples for plugin development.
+    - [ ] 21.5.
+Implement hooks for integrating with external tools and services.

 - [ ] 22.
 Comprehensive Test Suite Development
     - [ ] 22.1.
 Expand unit test coverage for all major components.
     - [ ] 22.2.
 Implement integration tests for workflow processes.
     - [ ] 22.3.
 Develop end-to-end tests simulating complete project lifecycles.
     - [ ] 22.4.
 Create performance and stress tests.
+    - [ ] 22.5.
+Implement tests for vector database operations and tiered LLM approach.

 - [ ] 23.
 Code Review and Refactoring
     - [ ] 23.1.
 Conduct comprehensive code reviews.